MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_03A_Working_with_Windows_PowerShell_Pipeline.md

     module: 'Module 3: Working with the Windows PowerShell pipeline'
 ---

-# Lab: Using PowerShell pipeline
+# Lab answer key: Using PowerShell pipeline

 ## Exercise 1: Selecting, sorting, and displaying data